Why Walk with a Doc is the Best Part of My Job – Walk with a Doc

 Why Walk with a Doc is the Best Part of My Job

+My last patient of the day was a referral for palpitations.
 She had been worried for months, tearful, and looking for answers.

 Consumed with fear of disease, she had withdrawn from those around her.
-We ordered a Holter monitor, a couple labs, and invited her to WWAD.
-She smiled, became more engaged, and asked when we started the walk.
-Jennifer is not her real name.
+I ordered a Holter monitor, a couple labs, and invited her to join me at our next Walk with a Doc.
+She smiled, became more engaged, and asked what time we start.

+We’re facing an epidemic of social isolation.
 Who in the world wants to be lonely?
 It sucks.

-The office goodbye cannot continue to be, “Here’s your 6 month follow up card.
+The office goodbye cannot continue to be, “Here’s your 6-month follow-up card.
 Have a good winter.”

 The correct office goodbye is now, “I want you in our club.
 You are important to me.
 I will see you at the Walk.”